 The following is a list of required documents to submit for a waiver recommendation from the program.
-Documents must be placed in the following order, separated by a colored divider page, and appropriately labeled with the name of the document behind it.
+Documents must be placed in the following order, separated by a divider page on colored paper, and appropriately labeled with the name of the document behind it.

-- Data Sheet DS-3035 - Employment Contract (C30-2023-05) - IAP-66/DS-2019 Forms Please include copies of all forms that were issued to the applicant - Letter from facility Please ensure the letter indicates a desire to hire the applicant and is on official letterhead - Evidence of shortage designation status - No objection statement from the applicant's country of nationality or last residence - if applicable - Curriculum vitae - Explanation for out of status if the applicant spent any period of time in some other visa status, out of status, or outside of the US - Form G-28 or letterhead from the law office if the applicant is represented by an attorney
+- Data Sheet DS-3035 This should include the Waiver Division Barcode Page, Third Party Barcode Page, and Statement of Reason - Employment Contract (C30-2024-05) - IAP-66/DS-2019 Forms Please include copies of all forms that were issued to the applicant - I-94 If separate from DS-2019 Forms - Letter from facility Please ensure the letter indicates a desire to hire the applicant and is on official letterhead - Evidence of shortage designation status - No objection statement from the applicant's country of nationality or last residence - if applicable - Curriculum vitae - Explanation for out of status if the applicant spent any period of time in some other visa status, out of status, or outside of the US - Exchange Visitor Attestation/Foreign Medical Graduate Statement

-- Document with the applicant's Texas medical license number (if held), NPI number, and permanent email address - If the practice site is in a population-based HPSA, verification email from Program that the site is eligible - See C30-2023.03 for more information - Application fee - See C30-2023.06 for more information
+- Form G-28 or letterhead from the law office if the applicant is represented by an attorney - Document with the applicant's Texas medical license number (if held), proof of application for a full Texas license (if not licensed in Texas), NPI number, and permanent email address - If the practice site is in a population HPSA, verification email from Program that the site is eligible - See C30-2024.03 for more information - Application fee - See C30-2024.06 for more information

-These suggestions from DOS on how to put an application together may speed up application review time.
+These recommendations from DOS on how to put an application together may speed up application review time.

-- Do not include documents that are not required by DOS or the program. - Limit use of staples, binders, tabs, two-sided copies, or pages larger or smaller than 8.5" x 11". - The DOS waiver case file number should appear on every page of the application.
+- Do not include documents that are not required by DOS or the program (i.e., prevailing wage documentation). - Limit use of staples, binders, tabs, two-sided copies, or pages larger or smaller than $8.5'' \times 11''$. - The DOS waiver case file number should appear on every page of the application.
 For two-sided copies it should be on both sides.